a10networks/a10-terraform/README.md

 - terraform destroy

-For more information using terraform, please see:
+For more information using terraform, see:

 [Terraform](https://www.terraform.io/)